Joel Santana: Acting issues

-In 2012, after a video featuring a post-match interview given by Santana during the 2009 FIFA Confederations Cup went viral as a result of his poor English language skills, he acted in a commercial for Pepsi, saying code-switching phrases such as "Ele quer saber se your dog has a phone" ("He wants to know if your dog has a phone number" - a tongue-in-cheek Brazilian Portuguese slang expression used when picking up women) and "Me dá uma Pepsi.
+In 2012, after a video featuring a post-match interview given by Santana during the 2009 FIFA Confederations Cup when he was in charge of South Africa (following the 0–0 draw against Iraq in the opening game) went viral as a result of his poor English language skills, he acted in a commercial for Pepsi, saying code-switching phrases such as "Ele quer saber se your dog has a phone" ("He wants to know if your dog has a phone number" - a tongue-in-cheek Brazilian Portuguese slang expression used when picking up women) and "Me dá uma Pepsi.
 Pode to be?" ("Can you give me a Pepsi?
 Can it be?" [sic]).

 In 2013, he became the star of another commercial: an ad series for Head & Shoulders, again making light of his poor English.
 Happy with this and the former success, Santana told Brazilian sports channel SporTV about his experience in South Africa: "[Speaking English publicly] was indeed risky.
 The English-speaking press, very nobly, said: 'We don't care whether you are saying it right or wrong, mate, your feelings are actually what we want to know about.'
 And I think, in football, one needs to have feelings, otherwise, if one just philosophizes, one will never go further.
 Because of this, at that time, I risked myself.
 It turned out to be a plus, because I figured out a way to be a good pitchman."